pydio/pydio-doc-howto/cells_service_supervisord.md

- On UNIX-like operating systems, you can use [Supervisor](http://supervisord.org) to run your Pydio Cells instance as a service: this enables automated application relaunch after a server reboot or a fatal failure, for instance.
+ On UNIX-like operating systems, you can use [Supervisor](http://supervisord.org) to run your Pydio Cells instance as a service: this enables for instance automated application relaunch after a server reboot.

-### Requirements

 To install Supervisor on Debian-like systems for instance, you can do: